PayFabric/APIs/PayFabric/Sections/Transactions.md

 Referenced transaction uses the original transaction Key as the referenced factor to subsequently process a new transaction.
 There’re 3 types of referenced transactions: Void, Capture (Ship) and Refund (Credit).
 They all use the transaction Key from the original transaction to process the new transaction.

+When specifying an amount capture or refund, note that over-capture and refunding higher amount than the original transaction is not allowed.

 #### Capture (Ship)

 * `GET /payment/api/reference/{TransactionKey}?trxtype=Capture` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.